With their soft and long hair, Silkie guinea pigs are one of the most elegant and stunning breeds of guinea pig.

 That’s why you should always check the dimensions of a commercial cage before purchasing one.

 Coroplast and Cube Grid Cage

 Coroplast and cube grid cages are a popular choice for guinea pig owners.
-They’re cheaper to craft than commercial cages, and bigger too!
+They can easily be found at pet stores or hardware stores, they’re also cheaper to craft than commercial cages, and bigger too!